fujaba/fulibFx/docs/tutorial/data-flow.md

 ```

 The same Property could also be passed to multiple components and if one updates its value, every other component can react to it.

+If the field annotated with `@Param` is final and not null, the property will be bound instead of being overwritten.
+This allows to react to changes, but changes made to the property in the child will not apply to the parent.

 ## Bad Practices